 SEAN: And we have the third and final volume of Maria the Virgin Witch.
 There’s a one-shot collection of side stories in Japan, but I’m not sure Kodansha has picked that up.

 ASH: Kodansha has!
 Exhibition is currently scheduled to be released in August.

 SEAN: Finally, there’s the 9th Lone Wolf & Cub omnibus from Dark Horse, who curse the fact that I’m not starting with them as always.

 Did reversing this make something stand out more for you?

 MICHELLE: Alas, no. Just one thing to anticipate your review of!

 ASH: Reversing the order made me realize that there was an actual order…

 ANNA: I’m happy that this week is so light, because maybe I can catch up on my stacks and stacks of unread manga.

-MELINDA: I can do nothing but be miffed on Lone Wolf and Cub’s behalf.
+MJ: I can do nothing but be miffed on Lone Wolf and Cub’s behalf.